tylercollier-devmtn/basic/README.md

 These are the basic steps to getting your first server built and running!

+## Running Nodemon

-**Running Nodemon** - Now in order to make that server functional we need to run NodeJS.
+Now in order to make that server functional we need to run NodeJS.
 Node is a run-time environment for executing JavaScript code server-side.
 We can just run `node server/server.js` to get it up and running, but we would have to restart our server (Node) each time we made a change.
 Enter Nodemon.
 Nodemon is a utility that will monitor for any changes in your sever and automatically restart it for you, which is awesome for development!
 If you haven't installed nodemon yet, the command is `npm install -g nodemon`.
 (We are installing nodemon globally because it will be useful for every project you make going forward).

 Once nodemon is installed you can run `nodemon` and point it at your server `server/server.js` for a total command of `nodemon server/server.js`.
 That is a perfectly fine way to do things but we are developers now!
 The less typing the better!
 We can rid the need of typing `server/server` after our nodemon call each time very easily.
 To do this open up your package.json file and underneath the property `private` insert the line: